INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The new airliner, a twin-piston monoplane designated the "DH.104", was designed by a team under Ronald Bishop, who had directed the development of the de Havilland Mosquito fast bomber, and would be in charge of development of the Comet.
 Initial flight of the first DH.104 prototype was on 25 September 1945, with test pilot Geoffrey Pike at the controls.
 A second prototype followed in early 1946, but was lost in a crash.
 The program went ahead, with line production of the "Dove Series 1" beginning in that year, and customer deliveries following.

 As it emerged, the Dove was a plain, clean, and utilitarian aircraft, obviously designed for work.
-It was of all-metal construction, except for fabric-covered rudder and elevators; it had a low wing, retractable tricycle landing gear, and was powered by twin de Havilland Gipsy Queen 70 six-cylinder inverted-inline air-cooled engines with supercharging, providing 245 kW (330 HP) and driving three-bladed de Havilland Hydromatic variable, fully reversible propellers.
+It was of all-metal construction, except for fabric-covered rudder and elevators; it had a low wing, retractable tricycle landing gear, and was powered by twin de Havilland Gipsy Queen 70 six-cylinder inverted-inline air-cooled engines with supercharging, providing 245 kW (330 HP) and driving three-bladed de Havilland Hydromatic variable-pitch, fully reversible propellers.
 Flight controls were conventional -- large one-piece flaps, ailerons, elevators, rudder -- and manually actuated.
 The tailfin had a prominent, smoothly curved forward fillet, added after early prototype flights raised concerns about engine-out handling.

 All landing gear had single wheels, the nose gear extending forward to the extreme front of the aircraft, the main gear pivoting downward towards the fuselage from under the rear of the engines.
 There was a bumper under the tail to protect the tail from strikes.
 The 15th production machine, obtained by de Havilland Canada, was fitted with floats, but it seems no others ever were.